-You may activate a face-down Midden Agenda card by flipping it face-up at any time (as if it were an "at any time" card play).
+You may activate a face-down 🚺 Hidden Agenda card by flipping it face-up at any time (as if it were an "at any time" card play).
 It enters play when flipped.
 Its gametext takes immediate effect (or retroactive effect, if a valid response).
 It may not be flipped face-down again.

 Even a card that plays (or activates) "at any time" may not interrupt another action in progress, unless it suspends play or is a valid response to that action.
+For example, you may not play Near-Warp Transport during a mission attempt, but could play Renewed Spirit if a combo dilemma was encountered during the attempt.